 Here’s the deal.
 At some point over our first year, we have benefited from each one of these protections.

 Due to our landlord’s delay on roofing repairs, we were not required to pay nearly $10k in rents.
 At one point (or several), the property was under foreclosure notice, and my attorney was able to literally walk one city block to work directly with the bank’s attorney in downtown Atlanta.
 I’ve served notice of default on multiple occasions and walked these issues through to resolution.
 These events are not surprises, but eventualities I prepared for with the help of great counsel.
 They’ve also been understanding to us and our needs, and certainly believe and support our work.

 At every step of the way, I’ve sought to be fair, as wise as possible, and thoughtful about future possibilities and opportunities.
 It is my intention to honor my commitments always.
 Without investment in the legal counsel to draw up this strong agreement and my willingness to enforce it religiously, we would have suffered from not being able to open due to leaks AND being out money for four months.
 That fact alone means that our legal costs have returned 3x to Makervillage!

 Operating a creative cowork facility in a small town is hard.
 But, if there are questions about my ability to guarantee our stability, it would be impossible.

-There may be confusion or concern about the fact that our landlords find themselves in financial difficulty more frequently than would be tolerable for most.
 I want to be very clear that those things which may be shared from public record or just for public intrigue simply do not affect Makervillage, even if our address is involved.

 If you have questions or concerns about any of the relationships connected to Makervillage, please please contact me.
 And if you have questions or concerns about your own property situation, I can refer you to an excellent attorney.